solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 the standard approach from the Balazs et. al. paper, as seen in the following diagram:
 ![](/assets/img/blog/color-gates-img/gating-model.png)

-Here, we have the description `vanilla cream`.
+Here I made up the color description `vanilla cream`.
 The ultimate goal is to obtain a vector representation for the whole description that can be fed into a linear layer to generate the color tuple (as a RGB or Lab color vector).
-We can do that by processing  each word at a time and then aggregate the word level features vectors.
+We can do that by processing
+each word at a time and then aggregate the word level features vectors.
 That can be done summing or averaging them, or, if we care about the ordering and dependency between tokens (we should), we could use a word level RNN over the word-level representations and use the final hidden vector